ibrahimGamal01/carpooling/README.md

 - `passenger.html`: HTML file for the passenger interface.
 - `driver.html`: HTML file for the driver interface.
+- `styles.css`: CSS file for the basic interfcaes.
 - `database.sql`: SQL script for creating the database schema.
 - `php/`: Directory containing PHP scripts used for server-side processing.
     - `create_ride.php`: PHP script for creating a new ride.